Degree of recurrence of generic diffeomorphisms: Discretizations of sequences of linear maps

 We now come to the proof of Theorem \ref{ConjPrincip}.
 The following lemma is a generalization of Lemma~\ref{EstimTaux}.
-It expresses that if the density of $W^k + \widetilde\Lambda_k$ is bigger than $1/\ell$, then there can not be more than $\ell$ disjoint translates of $W^k + \widetilde\Lambda_k$, and gives an estimation on the size of these intersections.
+It expresses that if the density of $W^k + \widetilde\Lambda_k$ is bigger than $1/\ell$, then there cannot be more than $\ell$ disjoint translates of $W^k + \widetilde\Lambda_k$, and gives an estimation on the size of these intersections.

-\begin{lemme} Let $W^k = ]-1/2,1/2]^k$ and $\Lambda\subset \R^k$ be a lattice with covolume 1 such that $D_c(W^k + \Lambda)\ge 1/\ell$.
-Then, for every collection $v_1,\cdots,v_\ell\in\R^k$, there exists $i\neq i'\in \llbracket 1,\ell\rrbracket$ such that
+\begin{lemme} Let $W = ]-1/2,1/2]^m$ and $\Lambda\subset \R^m$ be a lattice with covolume 1 such that $D_c(W + \Lambda)\ge 1/\ell$.
+Then, for every collection $v_1,\cdots,v_\ell\in\R^m$, there exists $i\neq i'\in \llbracket 1,\ell\rrbracket$ such that

 \end{lemme}